avispatech/heroku-buildpack-monorepo/README.md

 Enter the Monorepo buildpack, which is a copy of [heroku-buildpack-multi-procfile](https://github.com/heroku/heroku-buildpack-multi-procfile) except it moves the target path in to the root, rather than just the Procfile.
 This helps for ruby apps etc.

+This a fork from istoll/heroku-buildpack-monorepo, the difference is that the previous removes a directory, this one does not, so it doesn't violate Heroku's Testing infrastructure.

 # Usage

 1. Write a bunch of ~~Procfiles~~ apps and scatter them through out your code base.